 Andean textiles, landscape, territory, text and imagery, costume and performance, mestizo culture

-“A Season and a Time: Turn and Return in Andean Textiles" [Talk] Stanford University, Bay Area Graduate Symposium in Art History, Film, and Media Studies, More than a Thousand Words, Fall 2015.
+“A Season and a Time: Turn and Return in Andean Textiles,” [Talk] Bay Area Graduate Symposium in Art History, Film and Media Studies: More than a Thousand Words, Stanford University, November 14, 2015.

-Chicano Latino Research Center, University of California, Santa Cruz.
-Research grant awarded for research tools/fieldwork (Winter 2014)
+Research Grant, Chicano Latino Research Center, University of California, Santa Cruz.
+Grant awarded for research tools/fieldwork.
+(Winter 2014)

 Graduate Fellowship, History of Art and Visual Culture Department.
 Fellowship awarded for three years of graduate study.
 (2014)